adeolascarf/cloudflare-docs/content/workers/wrangler/system-environment-variables.md

 System Environment Variables are local environment variables that can change Wrangler's behavior.
 You can set them by:

 1. Setting the values in a `.env` file in your project directory.
 This is the recommended way to set these variables, as it persists the values between Wrangler sessions.
-2. Inlining the values in your Wrangler command for one-off use cases, for example `WRANGLER_LOG="debug" wrangler publish`.
+2. Inlining the values in your Wrangler command.
+For example, `WRANGLER_LOG="debug" wrangler publish` will set the value of `WRANGLER_LOG` to "debug" for this execution of the command.
 3. Setting the values in your shell environment persists depending on the shell settings, for example `export CF_API_TOKEN=...`.

 **Currently, Wrangler supports the following System Environment Variables:**